plaintool/trayslate/README.md

 - **Tray Indicator** — Shows the current language pair and translation progress on the tray icon
 - **Recent Pairs** — Manage and automatically save recently used language pairs
 - **Mouse Mode** — Translate text by simply selecting it with the mouse in any application
+- **Dark Mode** — Supports Windows dark mode and adapts to system theme
+- **Windows Spell Check** — Uses the built-in Windows spell checker
+- **Language Flags** — Displays country flags for languages
 - **Multilingual UI** — Interface available in twenty-five widely used languages
-- **Dark Mode** — Supports Windows dark mode and adapts to system theme

 ## Tray Icon